-Emilia is a developer who is passionate about education.
+Emilia is a software developer who is passionate about education.
 Before joining Quill, Emilia taught at an elementary school in Arizona and tutored students at Breakthrough Santa Fe.
 As a developer, the first program she built was Word by Word, a grammar tool that teaches students how to identify parts of speech in a sentence.

 Jane Parver is an experienced trial lawyer who concentrates her practice in the areas of civil and white collar litigation and internal investigations.
 She is Special Counsel at Kaye Scholer, as well as part of the ASCPA board and the Columbia Law School Board of Visitors.
 Ms. Parver established and now oversees the Susan Price Carr Scholarship Committee, which awards several scholarships annually to Columbia Law School students.